Dewnethmi/azure-ai-multi-agent-workforce/COMMIT_MESSAGE_GUIDELINES.md

 ### `<scope>`

 The `<scope>` is optional, but recommended.
 It helps clarify which part of the project the commit affects.
-Use one of the following scopes:
+For example:

 | Scope       | Description                                 |
 |-------------|---------------------------------------------|